robsingh/Contact-Book/README.md

 # Contact-Book
-A simple python program where contacts can be created,updated,deleted and searched.
+A basic python program where contacts can be created,updated,deleted and searched.
 Planning to integrate data with SQLite.